jaminvanderberg/ACLFilterBundle/README.md

 there may be compatibility issues or issues with future revisions of Doctrine.
 It should be compatible with most databases, however, and I was able to implement code from 4 years ago with very few changes to Symfony code only.
 No code changes were made to the Doctrine-specific code, so this should continue to work with Doctrine versions into the near future at least.

-* Cloned from rejsmont/LabDB.
+* Cloned from <a href="https://github.com/rejsmont/LabDB">rejsmont/LabDB</a>.
 * Extracted just the src/VIB/SecurityBundle package
 * Removed and changed some files that weren't relevant to the ACL filter system.
 * Renamed to ACLFilterBundle, to reflect singular purpose.